Traceton/next-generator/README.md

 ### Current commands:

+:heavy_exclamation_mark: Don't forget to set a DATABASE_URL value in the .env file that is generated.

+:heavy_exclamation_mark: Also make sure to run `npx prisma migrate dev` after using `generate crud` or `generate model` with your database set to `postgresql` in your nextGenConfig.json

-### generate a mongoose model, all api routes, and all pages for that model.
+### generate a model, all api routes, and all pages for that model.
 (Create-Read-Update-Delete):

-##### Don't forget to set a DATABASE_URL value in the .env file that is generated.

 ```
 Format : nextGen generate crud your-model-name field-name:data-type field-name:data-type